 Prostate seed implantation is a minimally invasive procedure for treating prostate cancer in which radioactive seeds are placed in the prostate gland to target cancer cells while maximizing the preservation of healthy tissue.
 This outpatient procedure requires general anesthesia and takes only a few hours.
 Most patients return to normal activities within two to three days.
-Our doctors are experts in treating prostate cancer patients using prostate seed implantation, having pioneered its use over a decade ago.
+Our doctors are experts in treating prostate cancer patients using prostate seed implantation, having pioneered its use decades ago.

 SpaceOAR – the Spacing Organs at Risk system – is a recent advance in the treatment of prostate cancer that involves shorter courses of treatment using higher daily doses of radiation while minimizing the risk of rectal injury.
-The system allows LVHN radiation oncologists to inject a material to push the rectum away from the prostate, providing more margin between the prostate gland and rectum so radiation dosage to the rectum is markedly less.
+The system allows LVHN radiation oncologists to inject a material to push the rectum away from the prostate, providing more margin (space) between the prostate gland and rectum so radiation dosage to the rectum is markedly less.
 The system permits a very high radiation dose, which gets better control of the cancer while reducing the risk of long-term side effects.

 The SpaceOAR procedure is similar to a standard prostate biopsy.
 Oncologists use an ultrasound probe in the rectum, introduce a needle into the perineum under image guidance to find the space between the rectum and prostate, and inject saline to open up the space.
 The oncologist then injects SpaceOAR hydrogel, which solidifies on contact and forms a barrier between prostate and rectum.
 The material dissolves over time.
 The outpatient procedure is typically conducted in 30 to 40 minutes.